Powerline river crossings in the United Kingdom

-Powerline river crossings comprise both overhead lines and cable tunnels beneath rivers and estuaries.
+In the United Kingdom, powerlines cross rivers and estuaries either in the form of overhead lines or with cables carried in tunnels.
 Overhead power lines are supported on towers (called pylons in the UK) which are usually significantly taller than overland pylons and are more widely spaced to cross the river in a single span.
 Tall pylons ensure that the electricity cables which they support provide an adequate safety clearance for river traffic.

 Overhead crossings

 The tallest and longest overhead power line river crossings in the United Kingdom are:

 The tallest electricity pylons in the UK are those of the 400 kV Thames Crossing, at West Thurrock, which are 190 m (630 ft) high.
 These were constructed by BICC in 1965.
 The cables stretch 1300 m (4,500 ft) across the River Thames and have a minimum clearance of 76 m (250 ft).
 There are two 400 kV circuits that connect Littlebrook substation on the south bank to West Thurrock substation on the north side.

 The longest powerline river crossing in the UK is the Aust Severn Powerline Crossing over the River Severn at Aust, stretching 1700 m (5,310 ft) between towers 148 m (488 ft) high.
 The line was commissioned in 1959 and comprises two 275 kV electricity circuits forming part of the line between Iron Acton and Whitson substations.
 This pylon crossing is paralleled by the Severn-Wye Cable Tunnel beneath it, at almost the same location.